EliseAur/workflow-social-media-client/readme.md

 ```

 3. **Make your changes**
 4. **Test locally:** Before submitting a PR, test your changes locally to make sure they work as expected.
 You should also run the unit-test and e2e-tests to see if they pass.
+Make sure you have created a .env file based on the provided .env.example file before you run the tests.
+The e2e-tests will not pass if this is not created.

 ```bash
    npm run test